Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Results

 \subsection{Calibration of the Posterior}

 We evaluate calibration using both the Expected Calibration Error (ECE) and Area Under the Sparsification Error (AUSE) for each segmentation region.
-To focus our metric on relevant regions, we compute ECE within a 3-voxel dilated boundary of the anatomical labels, as registration ambiguity and label uncertainty are most pronounced at tissue interfaces.
+To focus our metric on relevant regions, we compute ECE and AUSE within a 3-voxel dilated boundary of the anatomical labels, as registration ambiguity and label uncertainty are most pronounced at tissue interfaces, specific details given in \cref{app:uncertainty_metrics}.
 ECE quantifies the average discrepancy between a model's predicted probability of a label and the actual observed frequency of that label; in the context of registration, a lower ECE indicates that the model's confidence scores are more reliable indicators of anatomical alignment.
 Whereas, AUSE evaluates uncertainty by measuring how registration error decreases as we progressively remove voxels with the highest uncertainty; a lower AUSE signifies that the uncertainty map is an effective proxy for localized registration errors

 We evaluate the calibration of our models in \cref{tab:calibration}.
-We find that our SIR models with low-rank covariance parameterisations, particularly S+LC, are much better calibrated than the variational models in terms of both ECE and AUSE, with similar rankings.
+We find that our SIR models with low-rank covariance parameterisations, particularly S+LC with 25 or 10 low-rank components, are much better calibrated than the variational models, the naive importance sampling approach (which performs similarly to variational inference), and the Voxelmorph deep ensemble in terms of both ECE and AUSE.
+We provide a structure-wise evaluation in \cref{sec:calibration_app}.
 Furthermore, we examined the correlation between label entropy and accuracy (in terms of DSC) for each structure, and averaged these.
 We find that the poorly calibrated models exhibit small \textbf{positive} correlations, incorrectly indicating more uncertainty when they are most accurate.
-Whereas, our better calibrated models, such as S+LC, demonstrate strong negative correlations indicating the uncertainty is a much more reliable proxy for registration accuracy.
+Whereas, our better calibrated models, such as S+LC and S+LC 10L, demonstrate strong negative correlations indicating the uncertainty is a much more reliable proxy for registration accuracy.

 We highlight the relationship between accuracy and calibration for the different model variants in Fig \ref{fig:accuracy_vs_calibration}, which clearly illustrates that S+LC leads to improved calibration without any implications on accuracy.